xuejinli/kc-seatunel/docs/en/faq.md

 # Frequently Asked Questions

 ## Do I need to install engines like Spark or Flink to use SeaTunnel?
-No, SeaTunnel supports Zeta, Spark, and Flink as options for the integration engine.
+SeaTunnel supports Zeta, Spark, and Flink as options for the integration engine.
 You can choose one of them.
 The community especially recommends using Zeta, a new-generation high-performance engine specifically built for integration scenarios.
 The community provides the most support for Zeta, which also has richer features.

 ## What data sources and destinations does SeaTunnel support?